 I’ve gotta hand my crazy creative side to my grandma.
 Anytime I’d go over to my grandparents’ house growing up, my grandma ALWAYS had some new idea to try.
 I remember making hundreds of chocolate truffles, cakes in all shapes and sizes, donuts and buying expensive fancy cookies and recreating them at home (whipped shortbread caramilk cookies are now a favourite!).
 I also remember being fed MANY things (when I was still at the stage of being super fussy) that I did NOT want, like bizarre chicken wing flavours.
 But it’s stuff like this that has inspired me to think outside the box and master creations with whatever crazy idea pops into my mind or with whatever ingredients are on hand at the time.

-Even today I love chatting to my grandma and exchanging all our different creations, since we last spoke.
+Even today I love chatting with my grandma and exchanging all our different creations since we last spoke.
 I think credit is also due to my grandpa for letting all the madness take place.
-This includes going down to the States and participating in a special glass making course so grandma could turn his workshop into Grandma Jane’s playhouse.
+This includes going down to the States and participating in a special glassmaking course so grandma could turn his workshop into Grandma Jane’s playhouse.

 Home is also the comforting feeling you get from the important people in your life.
 It’s amazing today how easy it is to press a button and be looking at and speaking to someone instantly, no matter where you are.